Luos-io/Documentation/src/_pages/low/modules/rt-config.md

 ```

 ## Polling configuration
-This configuration is often used into Arduino libraries to receive informations in a basic way.
+This configuration is often used into Arduino libraries to receive information in a basic way.
 This method allows to manage the messages only when the user wants to do it on the loop of the module.

-To setup this configuration you have to create your module without any callback.
+To setup this configuration, you have to create your module without any callback.

-See the following code as an example:
+See the following code as an example, with a button:

-Here is a code example with a button :
 ```c
 module_t* module;
 void button_init(void) {